hyx0329/openstick-failsafe-guard/README.md

 ## how to create deb packages

-Just run (on a system with dpkg-deb)
+Just run (on a system with dpkg-deb, fakeroot, gnumake)

 ```sh
 make all-deb